PCCLibrary/instruction-requests/docs/google_calendar_integration.md

 - ✅ Controller methods for event handling
 - ✅ Routes for calendar functionality
 - ✅ Form change detection with Alpine.js
+- ✅ Testing and diagnostic commands for development

 ### Recent Fixes & Enhancements